camunda/camunda-docs-manual/README.md

 #### How can I add an "EE only note"?

-Sometimes you want to flag a Feature as an Enterprise Feature.
+Sometimes you want to flag a feature as an Enterprise Feature.

-This can be achieved using the `enterprise` shortcode:
+You can achieve this by using the `enterprise` shortcode:

 ```html
 {{< enterprise >}}